Criticism of the government response to Hurricane Katrina: Criticism in New Orleans

-New Orleans Mayor Ray Nagin was also criticized for failing to implement his flood plan and for ordering residents to a shelter of last resort without any provisions for food, water, security, or sanitary conditions.
-Perhaps the most important criticism of Nagin is that he delayed his emergency evacuation order until less than a day before landfall, which led to hundreds of deaths of people who (by that time) could not find any way out of the city.
-Adding to the criticism was the broadcast of school bus parking lots full of baby blue school buses, which Mayor Nagin refused to be used in evacuation.
-When asked why the buses were not used to assist evacuations instead of holing up in the Superdome, Nagin cited the lack of insurance liability and shortage of bus drivers.
+New Orleans Mayor Ray Nagin was widely condemned for failing to implement a flood plan and for ordering residents to a shelter of last resort without any provisions for food, water, security, or sanitary conditions.
+Nagin also delayed his emergency evacuation order until less than a day before landfall, leading to the deaths of hundreds of residents who were unable to evacuate the city prior to the disaster.
+Adding to the criticism was Nagin's refusal to use a fleet of school buses pictured sitting idle in the city in an image syndicated by the Associated Press.
+Nagin cited a lack of insurance liability and a shortage of bus drivers for the decision to order residents to shelter in the Superdome, rather than use the available buses to assist in evacuations.